Restore Your Bite, Improve Function

 • Initial recovery (2 to 7 days):

 Swelling, mild pain, or bruising may occur near the implant site.
-These symptoms usually ease within the first week.
+These symptoms may ease within the first week.

 • Return to daily activities (2 to 5 days):